 Meet others who share your love of birding.

 If you enjoy socializing and sharing great birds with other enthusiastic birders, you won’t find any more enthusiastic option than attending a festival.
 These events are ideal for meeting birders of all experience levels and from many different areas.

 Learn more about birds and birding.

-Many birding festivals include workshops and lectures in their schedule of activities, giving attendees a prime opportunity to sharpen their birding skills with the help of recognized experts.
+Many birding festivals include workshops and lectures in the schedule of activities, giving attendees a prime opportunity to sharpen their birding skills with the help of recognized experts.

 Discover local hotspots to revisit.

-If you’re attending a local festival, you have the unique opportunity to learn great birding hotspots that you can revisit all year long.
-It might be an out-of-the-way park, an unknown pond, or some other hidey-hole that gives you the very best birding.
+If you are attending a local festival, you have the unique opportunity to learn great birding hotspots that you can revisit all year long.
+It might be an out-of-the-way park, an unknown pond or some other hidey-hole that gives you the very best birding.

 Enjoy dedicated birding in a convenient way.

 A birding festival can be an easy way to really enjoy birding without the hassle of arranging guides, planning routes or struggling with transportation.
 All of that is taken care of on festival field trips, so you can sit back and simply enjoy every bird you see.